BedrockStreaming/DaemonBundle/README.md

 ## Run command

 You can run a daemonized command as any other Symfony command.
-DaemonCommand parent class provide additionals options :
+DaemonCommand parent class provide additional options :

 - `--run-once` - Run the command just once
 - `--loop-max` - Run the command x time